-Under the TB REACH Project, funded by the Stop TB Partnership, MSH worked with the Amhara Regional Health Bureau to address gaps in private-sector engagement and build the capacity of private health providers in TB service delivery within the densely populated region.
+Under the TB REACH project, funded by the Stop TB Partnership, we worked with Ethiopia’s Amhara Regional Health Bureau to address gaps in private-sector engagement and build the capacity of private health providers in TB service delivery.

 Key interventions included: